Little Venice

-Little Venice is a district in West London, England, around the junction of the Paddington Arm of the Grand Union Canal, the Regent's Canal, and the entrance to Paddington Basin.
-The junction forms a triangular shape basin.
+Little Venice is an affluent residential district in North West London, England, around the junction of the Paddington Arm of the Grand Union Canal, the Regent's Canal, and the entrance to Paddington Basin.
+The junction, also known as Little Venice and Browning's Pool, forms a triangular shape basin designed to allow long canal boats to turn around.
 Many of the buildings in the vicinity are Regency white painted stucco terraced town houses and taller blocks (mansions) in the same style.
 The area is 2.5 miles (4.0 km) west-north-west of Charing Cross and immediately north-west of Paddington.

 The Little Venice ward of the City of Westminster had 11,040 residents in 2015.
 Warwick Avenue runs through the area, which is also served by a tube station of the same name.

 Name

 Little Venice is a comparatively recent name for parts of Paddington and Maida Vale in the City of Westminster, which had been referred to as London's "Venice" for a century before "Little" was added.
 The name was in frequent use by the latter half of the 20th century.

 The origin of the name is sometimes attributed to the poet Robert Browning who lived at Beauchamp Lodge, 19 Warwick Crescent, between 1862 and 1887.
 This was disputed by Lord Kinross in 1966 who asserted that Lord Byron (1788–1824) first humorously compared the locale to Venice.
 The name "little Venice" was later formally applied to an electoral ward of the City of Westminster.